alihakimtaskiran/Glimy/README.md

 # Glimy
 ## FDTD Simulator
   The electromagnetic field..
 Interacts with our reality and the reason that we continue to live.
 We can live beter, if we know time evolution of electromagnetic field.
-  Moreover, Glimmy-FDTD can simulate behaviour of light near massive objects(i.e neutron stars, blackholes).
+  Moreover, Glimy can simulate behaviour of light near massive objects(i.e neutron stars, blackholes).
 It utilizes VSL Theory of **Mach-Einstein-Dicke**.
+  Glimy can simulate photonic devices with varying refractive index through time.
 <pre>
 pip install glimy
 </pre>